Emerald-Cut Diamonds: The 4 C’s

 Cut — The shape of a diamond refers to its physical appearance, while the cut refers to how well the diamond’s features interact with light.
 There is not an official GIA rating for emerald diamonds, but Clean Origin does provide a rating system for some of our emerald diamonds to help you gauge how well they shine.
 Keep in mind that due to their unique cut, emeralds provide a hall-of-mirrors effect rather than the sparkle of a round brilliant diamond.

-Color — When you review your choices of diamond, color refers to the absence of color.
+Color — When you review your choices of diamond, color actually refers to the absence of color.
+Or, to put it more simply, the higher the grade, the less color the diamond has.
 Clean Origin only offers diamonds from J to D, though there are diamonds with color from Z (containing the most color) to D (containing the least color).
 Emerald diamonds tend to retain their color, reflecting any color within.
 If a warmer color is a problem, you may want to consider investing in a higher color grade.

 LEARN ABOUT THE 4 C'S